ga-dc/js1/03-22-project-1/readme.md

 Hubot scripts are generally written in CoffeeScript, which is a JavaScript scripting language.
 They also take vanilla JavaScript, which is what we will be using.
 Your bot can respond to whatever you like, but should do at least 3 different things.

->Instructors will need to configure Hubot integrations and generate API tokens for your students to use.
+>Instructors will need to configure Hubot integrations and generate API tokens for students to use.
 [Click here](https://my.slack.com/services/new/hubot) to configure a new Hubot.
 Once your Hubot has been configured, edit that configuration in order to access its API token.

 Hubot has a few basic functions: